Actively Recruiting

 • Having an HIV diagnosis for at least 6 months

-• Current (within 2 months) detectable HIV viral load at least 6 months after HIV diagnosis
+• Current detectable HIV viral load within the past 2 months at least 6 months after HIV diagnosis

-• Able and willing to comply with all study protocols and procedures
+• Able and willing to follow all study protocols and procedures

-• Living within 2 hours travel time of the study site
+• Living within 2 hours travel distance from the study site

 Not Eligible